liushuping/Web-Security-Examples/README.md

 ## Hands-on exercises (C# .NET Core)
 ### Basic authentication
-Firstly, view and run the Books.Api web application project
+Firstly, view and run the BooksOnline.Api web application project
  1. From terminal (cmd on Windows), navigate to `BooksOnline.Api` folder
  2. Type `code .` from terminal to open the project
  3. Type `dotnet run` from terminal to run the web application